Creating Connection, Love and Joy with Singing

 WHY I CHANT

 My love for the practice of mantra meditation and chanting began at age 19 when I immersed myself for 7 months with the devotees of the International Society for Krishna Consciousness (ISKCON- aka the Hare Krishna's) in Detroit, Michigan.
-While I no longer identify as a Hare Krishna, I have retained my love for chanting and have personally experienced the power of the practice to transform my mood and my life.
-I have trained with Mike Cohen of the Kirtan Leader Institute and have been leading regular Kirtan events since the fall of 2012.
+While I no longer identify as a Hare Krishna, I have retained my love for chanting because of the practice's powerful ability to transform my mood and my life.
+In 2012 I learned to play the harmonium, a beautiful instrument from India that is traditionally used for devotional singing.
+I trained with Mike Cohen of the Kirtan Leader Institute and led regular Kirtan events in Wisconsin from the fall of 2012 to the Spring of 2017.
 The power of singing together in a group and focusing our energy on the sound of the mantra and the music is incredible and I have seen many people who come to my Kirtan events experience huge shifts in energy.
 I feel so honored to be witness to this and to facilitate these kinds of experiences.

 My philosophy on sharing Kirtan is to "keep it simple."
 Many of the chants I lead are in Sanskrit, but I keep them very simple and easy to learn.
 I often bring in simple chants and spiritual songs that are in English.
 The point is not so much about WHAT we chant, as is the experience of chanting itself.
 The power of the practice is in the act of singing (the increased oxygen due to the way we breath when we sing and the way sound vibrates in the body).
 I strive to make my Kirtan experiences welcoming to everyone, regardless if they have any experience with Sanskrit, yoga philosophy, or Hindu Gods and Goddesses.
 To me, Kirtan is a practice of connecting with a higher vibrational state of energy.
 This includes the energy of forgiveness, gratitude, joy, peace and most importantly, LOVE.